 Four Corners Arts Center, 3852 Main Rd., Tiverton / 624-2600 The Center is located in the historic Soule-Seabury House, built c.
 1800.
 The landscaped grounds are used for exhibits, concerts, outdoor dance, sculpture, theater, and a variety of other special events.

-General Nathanael Greene Homestead at Spell Hall, 50 Taft St., Coventry / 821-8630 Nathanael Greene was Washington's most trusted Major General and strategist during the Revolutionary War.
+General Nathanael Greene Homestead, 50 Taft St., Coventry / 821-8630 Nathanael Greene was Washington's most trusted Major General and strategist during the Revolutionary War.
 Built in 1770, the well-preserved house displays period furnishings and Greene family memorabilia.

 Gilbert Stuart Museum, 815 Gilbert Stuart Rd. (between Rts.
 1 and 1A), Saunderstown / 294-3001 Birthplace of Gilbert Stuart, one of America's foremost portrait painters, best known for his paintings of George Washington.
 Period furnishings, the first American snuff mill, and a water wheel.